How to become a great storyteller

 Inspire the people around you

 A great storyteller will try to motivate and inspire his audience.
 In this sense, you should always tell your listeners what you expect from them to do at the end of your speech.
 Give them the impulse to change their lives into something better or to impact and transform the lives of others.
 Also, establish a conclusion for your story.
 Don’t leave the whole message up in the air.
 Regardless of the plot you’re creating, there should always be a crystal clear ending.
 Boost your story with “a little bit of magic”.
-For instance, leave your audience with a crucial question about humankind or something very much alike to think of on their way back home.
+For instance, for blog storytelling context, you can leave your audience with a crucial question about humankind or something very much alike to think of on their way back home.

 Bonus tip: Maybe you’re skilled in the art of storytelling, but you’re not such a good writer.
 You might have the ability to narrate, to express your thoughts and ideas orally, but you can’t organize your information on paper.
 Everybody knows that a good story starts with good writing, so you have to manage both skills.
 In this way, we suggest you should read this article that offers you helpful tips and tricks from famous writers.